 How Do Annual Maximums on Dental Plans Work?

-Visit your benefit portal today for specific information about your plan’s annual maximum.
+Visit your benefit portal today for information about your plan’s annual maximum.

-- What percentage of costs are covered for preventive, diagnostic, and restorative services
+- What percentage of cost is covered for preventive, diagnostic and restorative services.

 Ready to find the best individual and family dental plan for you?
 Check out: